Newly Aligned Performance Review Cycle

 When Will I See My Merit Increase Reflected in My Paycheck?

 The increase affects payroll periods that begin on or after July 1, 2022.

 12-month Law Faculty

-What if I Am a Staff Member Who Disagrees with a Previous Evaluation that Will Now Be Used to Help Inform a Merit Recommendation in 2022?
+What if I Am a Staff Member Who Disagrees with my Evaluation?

 Disagreement regarding a final performance evaluation may be disputed via the Employee Grievance Process (Policy 3.10.060) solely if the grievance is based on an incorrect material fact in the performance evaluation.
 If the disagreement of a performance evaluation or rating is based on subjective factors, the employee may submit a rebuttal and have it attached to the overall performance rating.
 Supervisors and employees may also contact their HR Partners to discuss the situation and determine the best approach to resolve it.

 What Will the New Performance Review Period Be for All Employees?